Rakeshbollampalli/Weather-Data-Analysis/README.md

 # Weather-Data-Analysis
 ..
 This project analyzes weather data using Python, pandas, and matplotlib.
+The Weather Data Analysis Using Python project is a comprehensive exploration of historical weather data aimed at uncovering trends, patterns, and insights.
+The project leverages Python's data analysis and visualization capabilities to analyze weather parameters such as temperature, precipitation, humidity, and wind speed over time.

 ## Features
 - Visualizes temperature and rainfall trends.